Fierce CEO, Halley Bock, was interviewed in this article by Brian O'Connell and was originally posted on TheStreet.com.

 Maybe working women were buying that pitch 20 years ago, but today the majority seem to see "having it all" as a false promise and a goal destined to go unfulfilled.
 To think otherwise risks "taking a serious toll" on women's health, the Fierce study claims, with the fallout leading to depression, weight gain and loss of sleep.

 The problem is so pervasive that one in five of all U.S. women leave high-salary, high- pressure jobs for lower-paying posts with a clear path to a better life balance.

 The study shows women wrestling with the work/life balance, with more negative perceptions than positive ones on the issue:

 Companies that don't deal with women's increasingly negative perceptions of balancing career and a good home life risk alienating female career professionals, Fierce says.

-"As a society we intuitively feel that our lives, and especially the lives of working women, are too stressful, and the data from this survey reinforces this notion," says Halley Bock, president and CEO of Fierce.
+"As a society we intuitively feel that our lives, and especially the lives of working women, are too stressful, and the data from this survey reinforces this notion," says Halley Bock, former president and CEO of Fierce.
 "This is becoming a critical business issue because successful leaders simply can't optimally compete if one out of every five talented women in their organization is walking out the door because of inadequate work/life balance."